-Exposures to retail customers by rating categories excl.
-SparXpres

-Figure 6.12 shows the share of retail customer exposures which migrated into better rating categories, the share with an unchanged rating category and the share which migrated into more risky rating categories in 2022 and 2021.
-The figure reflects the general trend described in the section, with a large proportion of the retail customer exposures having migrated to more risky rating categories.
+Figure 6.11 Exposures to retail customers by rating categories excl.
+SparXpres figure 6.12 shows the share of retail customer exposures which migrated into better rating categories, the share with an unchanged rating category and the share which migrated into more risky rating categories in 2023 and 2022.
+The figure for 2023 shows that 25% of customers had a worse rating, 21.8% had a better rating and 53.1% had an unchanged rating.
+Customers without a rating in 2022 are included in the figure and have a positive impact, see figure 6.10, on the average rating.

 Migration rating - loans, advances and guarantees excl. reverse repo agreements for retail customers excl.
-SparXpres (%)
+Sparxpres